 3. Making culture first: the way we behave and interact is key

-This dimension focuses on values of interaction and collaboration.
+This dimension focuses on the values of interaction and collaboration.
 These are the basics of an organisation's culture and plays a crucial role in deciding if the vision and planned strategies will be fulfilled.
 As Peter Drucker once said, "culture eats strategy for breakfast".

 In addition to this, the way how, with whom and how often we interact doesn’t depend mainly on tasks and hierarchy, but on personal preferences.